oxinabox/oxinabox.github.io/_drafts/Strings-Types-in-Julia.md

 ## [Strs.jl](https://github.com/JuliaString/Strs.jl)
+Strs.jl is the only project I am aware of that is basically out to replace `Base.String` outright.

 Strs.jl provides string types for valid ASCII, Latin1, UCS2, UTF-8, UTF-16, and UTF-32 encoded strings, Binary strings,
 8-,16-,32-bit strings where the encoding is not known, and "raw" UTF-8 strings (like `String`, where the encoding is purportedly UTF-8,